 - Perhaps the fuzzy Santas with pom pom noses?

 - How about the woven elves with jingle bells?

 Truth be told, both designs are the definition of an ugly sweater!
 The unfortunate part of the ugly sweater: it took a couple of decades before the ugly Christmas sweater concept faded into nostalgia, primed for reincarnation as a tongue in cheek trend.

 Have you ever wondered why people in today’s world – people who are hyper conscious about appearance, and looks, continue to wear ugly, tacky sweaters?
-However, these same people would never wear something from last month’s winter collection?
-The reason being, it’s a way to let loose!
-These slaves to fashion can spend one night not having to worry about society’s deleterious comments, and live freely in their ugly sweater, surrounded by others in their ugly Christmas sweaters.
+People who would never wear something from last month’s winter collection, showing up at parties sporting an ugly AF sweater?
+Well, the reason being, it’s a way to let loose!
+These slaves to fashion can spend one night not worrying about society’s deleterious comments, and live freely in their ugly sweater, surrounded by others in their ugly Christmas sweaters.